buraksatar/car-detection-model-prediction/README.md

+I have just uploaded some parts of my master thesis.
+I will be uploading the rest and arrange them soon.

+I have collected approximately 28K images of cars via online sources.
+It includes seven classes with different make and models.

-## This is how I define ground truth labels of images by using a pretrained SSD
+## This is How I Define Ground Truth Labels of Images by Using a Pretrained SSD

+For detection part, It is needed to have ground truth bounding boxes for every cars of images.
+Instead of labelling manually, I used a pre-trained SSD (on MS COCO and PASCAL VOC) to label them.

 In this case, every image of a class stays under the same file.